AleRapchan/hyperledger-car-insurance/README.md

 ## Identifying the state data
+- For user in Hyperledger Fabric the state can be represented using state data
+- It's recommended a variable called state
+- The data that controls the state can be stored along with it

 ## Identifying the transition functions
 Transitions are actions that change a state machine from one state to another